Greek turmoil opens door for London property deals

 LONDON Property developers and brokers plan to capitalise on an appetite among less wealthy Greeks to move money into the relative safety of London real estate as political and economic uncertainty grips the country.

-Jones Lang LaSalle (JLL.N), the world's second-largest property consultancy, plans to start marketing London homes in Greece in coming weeks at prices from 250,000 pounds, below the price bracket of the wealthy, many of whom have already moved money into London property.
+Jones Lang LaSalle, the world's second-largest property consultancy, plans to start marketing London homes in Greece in coming weeks at prices from 250,000 pounds (248,948 pounds), below the price bracket of the wealthy, many of whom have already moved money into London property.

 In partnership with local companies, it plans to sell properties valued at up to five million pounds, Jones Lang LaSalle residential director Tim Wright told Reuters.
 For homes above five million the buyer typically travels to view the property for themselves, Wright said.